pkamb/PowerKey/index.md

 ### What if I need to press the power key?
 You can still prompt the system **[Restart | Sleep | Cancel | Shut Down]** pop-up by pressing `Fn + Power`.
 This app does not change the power key's function when modifier keys are held.

+### But my Macbook has an Eject key!
+Right!
+Eject has been replaced by Power on the newer Macbook Pro and Macbook Air models.

+Your laptop's Power *button* will actually work with this app, but it's up to you if that's desireable.

 ### Support
 If you have any problems or suggestions, [contact me via github](https://github.com/pkamb/PowerKey/issues).